jaragont/orchestration-workshop/_pages/env-setup.md

 After each part, we can refer to the corresponding completed version of the code, under the branch `part_#`.

+**This is quite important if you fall behind, as you can start from the last complete milestone.**

 Now, let's get started!

 1. Visit the [tutorial repo](https://github.com/jaragont/orchestration-workshop-tutorial) and **fork** the repository by clicking "Fork" > "Create a new fork"